adamadavidson/uk-trains/README.md

 The National Rail SOAP api is pretty nasty to get your head around for someone used to a RESTful architecture.
 This wrapper aims to simplify the experience using callbacks and json.

+**This fork** makes the following changes to the orginal:
+1. Updates the Darwin version to the most recent; and
+2. Returns all results from Darwin, and not just the `trainServices` object.

 ## Usage

 Go to `http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/` and register for an api key.